 While the world is only recently becoming aware of its existence, augmented reality has been around in some form or another since the '90s.
 In the last decade, with the advancement and miniaturization of computer technology — specifically smartphones and tablets — AR has become far more viable as a usable tool and even more so as a form of entertainment.
 And these are the people behind mobile AR to keep an eye on.

 This list focuses on long-time innovators and new talent in the field of mobile augmented reality tech who are responsible for some of the biggest applications out right now, including ModiFace, Snapchat, and Pokémon GO.
-All of these names will appear next week in Next Reality's upcoming list of 50 People to Watch in Augmented and Mixed Reality.
+All of these names appear in Next Reality's list of 50 People to Watch in Augmented and Mixed Reality.

 Ambarish Mitra is the CEO and co-founder of Blippar, a visual discovery app that uses AR, artificial intelligence, and machine learning to give people an augmented discovery of the world around them.
 Blippar acquired AR giant Layar in 2014.
 Mitra wanted to create the ultimate augmented reality browser through a computer-based recognition of everything in the surrounding physical world.

 In 2016, Mitra was awarded UK Entrepreneur of the Year by Ernst & Young.
 In the same year, Blippar was ranked the 9th most disruptive company in the world by CNBC's Disruptor 50.
 In 2017, Mitra was announced Young Global Leader by the World Economic Forum.